torproject/sbws/README.md

 [![Build Status](https://travis-ci.org/torproject/sbws.svg?branch=master)](https://travis-ci.org/https://travis-ci.org/torproject/sbws)

-Simple Bandwidth Scanner (called `sbws`) is a Tor bandwidth scanner that produces bandwidth files to be used by Directory Authorities.
+Simple Bandwidth Scanner (called `sbws`) is a Tor bandwidth scanner that generates bandwidth files to be used by Directory Authorities.

-The scanner builds two hop circuits consisting of the relay being measured and a fast exit.
-Over these circuits it measures bandwidth and store the results.
+The scanner measures the bandwidth of each relay in the Tor network (except the directory authorities) by creating a two hops circuit with the relay to measure, download data from a destination Web Server and store the measurements.

-The generator read the measurement results, scales them using torflow's scaling method and creates the bandwidth file.
+The generator read the measurements, aggregate, filter and scales them using torflow's scaling method.
+Then it generates a bandwidth list file that is read by a directory authority to report relays’ bandwidth in its vote.

 **WARNING**: This software is intended to be run by researchers using a test Tor network, such as chutney or shadow, or by the Tor bandwidth authorities